 Meknès wine region

-The main varieties are the three red grapes Carignan, Cinsaut and Grenache Noir, from which about 85% of the total wine production is pressed.
+The primary grape varieties are the red grapes Carignan, Cinsaut, and Grenache Noir, which account for approximately 85% of the total wine production.
+These grapes originate from the Meknéz-Féz region and thrive on the slopes of the Atlas Mountains.

 The most famous wineries in Morocco: